Understanding the Approach

 People who've tried other approaches - CBT, coaching, self-help - and found they helped for a while but the same patterns keep recurring.

-People dealing with depression that doesn't lift, anxiety that won't settle, relationships that keep going wrong in familiar ways.
+People dealing with depression that hasn't lifted, anxiety that hasn't settled, relationships that keep going wrong in familiar ways.

 People who function well on the outside but feel hollow, disconnected, or stuck.
 Who've achieved things but can't enjoy them.
 Who help everyone except themselves.